robmasocco/AOS-TAG/ideas.md

 ## READ

-*copy_to_user* stuff from the file buffer, with size checks, return values, EOF setting, f_pos advancing and shit.
+*copy_to_user* stuff from the file buffer, with size checks, return values, EOF setting, f_pos advancing and stuff.

 ## LSEEK